oktadev/byob-dashboard/backend/byob-api-proxy-sample/README.md

 # Proxy API calls to Okta
 The Single Page App (SPA) needs to call Okta APIs (*For Example, to update the users' own profile/password or configure factors, see [Manage Okta resources by API](https://developer.okta.com/docs/reference/#manage-okta-resources) for more info*).
 However, the Okta API endpoints are protected by API keys ([SSWS key](https://developer.okta.com/docs/reference/api-overview/#authentication)) that cannot be stored on the client side.
 The SPA has an **access_token** that can authenticate its *own apis*.
-In order to securely call the Okta endpoints, the SPA calls its own API (protected by the SPA's access_token), and the SPA's API (for example, a Lambda, which can store secrets) then proxies api calls to Okta (securely) with the SSWS key.
+In order to securely call the Okta endpoints, the SPA calls its own API (protected by the SPA's access_token), and the SPA's API (a Lambda, *which can store secrets*) then proxies api calls to Okta (securely) with the SSWS key.

 # Deployment